UCLALibrary/uclalib_role_java/README.md

 # UCLALib Ansible Role: Java

-Installs Oracle Java on server.
+Ansible role to install Oracle Java on server.
 RPM is obtained directly from Oracle.

 ## Requirements

-Only supports RHEL-family servers.
+Only supports RHEL/CentOS-family servers.

-For each version of Oracle Java you wish to download, ensure there is a corresponding vars file named: `{{ oracle_java_version}}.yml` - for example: `1.8.0_161.yml`
+For each version of Oracle Java you wish to download, ensure there is a corresponding vars file named:

+`{{ oracle_java_version }}.yml` - for example: `1.8.0_161.yml`

-This vars file should contains the variables: `oracle_java_url` and `java_rpm_md5` associated with the version of java you'd like to download/install.
+This vars file should contain the variables: `oracle_java_url` and `java_rpm_md5` associated with the version of java you'd like to download/install.

 ## Variables